 - Hwy G2nd/Mifflin to Hwy E: 0.5 miles.
 Short open section heavily grazed by nearby beef cattle.
 Some fun rapids and outcrops are on this segment.
 One fence to duck under (quite manageable).

 - Hwy A to Peniel Road/Hwy J: 1.7 miles.
-Maybe two outcrops, but I can see multiple logjams from satellite view though.
+Maybe two outcrops and two major logjams.

 - Peniel Road/Hwy J to Jones Branch Road: 2.5 miles.
-First mile has congested woods and likely a handful of jams.
+Some congested woods with maybe 3 logjams and 2-3 outcrops.

 - Powell Road to Oak Park Road: 8.0 miles.
 Very open section with no logjams.
 Highlights include green rolling hills, oak savannas, a few rapids, and one outcrop.
 Lowlights include four low fences.